 - Causes harm to small animals such as aquarium fish and other house pets as the chlorine also kills healthy bacteria

 - Chloramine does not disperse from the water like chlorine does.
-In the event that you let chlorinated water sit for 30 minutes to an hour, it will disperse from the standing water (however it will in any case desert leave behind bi-products and VOCs).
+In the event that you let chlorinated water sit for 30 minutes to an hour, it will disperse from the standing water.
+However it may still leave behind bi-products and VOCs.

 How can I remove chlorine and chloramine from tap water?

-TAPP 2 has the added advantage that it does not filter out healthy minerals and that the cartridges are biodegradable.
+An added advantage of TAPP 2 is that it does not filter out healthy minerals and that the cartridges are biodegradable.
 Only use independently tested and certified water filters and check specifically that it’s tested to remove chloramine if this is the concern.

-- As a safety precaution, it might be a good idea to reduce or remove chlorine and chloramine to avoid possible negative effects
+- As a safety precaution, it might be a good idea to reduce or remove chlorine and chloramine from drinking water to avoid possible negative effects.